-Created in the heart of Berlin, Elixier Gin is a Gin unlike any other you had before.
+Created in the heart of Berlin, Elixier Gin is a Gin unlike any other you have had before.
 It comes in a flat, angular, and somewhat whimsical bottle.
-And the old-school label reminds me of fairs and circus from the 1920s.
+And the old-school label is reminiscent of fairs and circuses from the 1920s.

 A Gin from Berlin

-"We have a heart for originals, unique personalities, and crazy birds.
+We have a heart for originals, unique personalities, and crazy birds.
 We love loud music in the morning and cold drinks in the evening.
 Not everything goes to plan, but that is okay.
 We only want to have fun in what we do.

-Most of these botanicals are commonly known, but some of you may never have heard of woodruff before - at least if you didn't grow up in Germany.
-There woodruff-flavored drinks and sweets actually are pretty popular.
+Most of these botanicals are commonly known, but some of you may never have heard of woodruff before - at least if you have not grown up in Germany.
+There, woodruff-flavored drinks and sweets are actually pretty popular.

 Woodruff – also known as “Master of the woods” (in German: Waldmeister) – has a sweet and earthy aroma, almost hay-like.
 Some also compare it to freshly mowed grass.
 The flavor is so intense that you might think it is artificial. - But it is not.

-In Germany, there is a long tradition of woodruff-flavored drinks – alcoholic and non-alcoholic.
-You can get woodruff-flavored lemonade, ice-pops, sweets, and even beer.
+Germans have a long tradition of woodruff-flavored drinks – alcoholic and non-alcoholic.
+You can get woodruff-flavored lemonade, ice pops, sweets, and even beer.

-Poured into a glass, you immediately notice the viscosity of this Gin.
-By swirling it, you can see how slowly it is moving around, almost like oil.
+Poured into a glass, you immediately notice the high viscosity of this Gin.
+When swirling it, you can see how slowly it moves around, almost like oil.
 Especially interesting as it is filtered six times.